euvitis/discord-bot/README.md

 # Night Market Discord Bot

-## What does this do?
+## What does the bot do?

-Let's play around and figure out what we want it to do.
+It's current main feature is to help people add to the food count, but it's always open to suggestions!

 ## How do I run it?